Beware of phone calls that seem to come from government agencies—chances are, it's a scam!

 - Advertise on television or radio to encourage you to order Medicare-covered braces by calling the phone number provided.

 Similarly, scammers are exploiting seniors’ worries about dementia, cardiovascular disease, and cancer to offer Medicare-covered genetic testing.
-(Stay tuned for an upcoming post in our My Medicare Matters® blog for more details about genetic testing scams.)

 In both scenarios, the scammers obtain your personal information and Medicare number, which can be used to steal your identity and bill Medicare for thousands of dollars.
 While you may receive a back brace, test swab kit, or genetic report in exchange, these products will not be of the quality that you would receive from a DME provider or genetic specialist.